jdrichardsappacad/react-2021/week-15/quizzes/03-reducers.md

 # Reducers Quiz

-This quiz is to test you on what reducers are and how to use them.
+This quiz is to test your knowledge of reducers and how to use them.

 ## The questions